kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ## Proposal

 The current route controller runs a full reconciliation every ten seconds.
 We propose to instead reconcile whenever there is a new node added, removed, or certain fields are updated.
 These fields include the `node.status.addresses` field and the configured `PodCIDRs`.
-Additionally, we will run a full reconciliation at a less frequent interval.
+Additionally, the route controller will run a full reconciliation at a less frequent interval.

 ### User Stories (Optional)